-The Group's long-term liquidity needs primarily relate to the Group's growth investment program and the servicing of our debt obligations.
-We expect to satisfy our future long-term liquidity needs through a combination of cash flow generated from operations and, where appropriate, to raise additional financing and to refinance our debt obligations in advance of their respective maturity.
+The Group's long-term liquidity needs primarily relate to the Group's growth investment program and the servicing of its debt obligations.
+Management expect to satisfy the Group's future long-term liquidity needs through a combination of cash flow generated from operations and, where appropriate, to raise additional financing and to refinance the Group's debt obligations in advance of their respective maturity.
 The Group generates substantial cash flow from our operations on an annual basis.
-The Group had \$443 million (2022: \$555 million) in cash, cash equivalents and restricted cash at 31 December 2023, as well as available but undrawn liquidity of \$369 million (2022: \$415 million) under its credit facilities.
+The Group had \$610 million in cash, cash equivalents and restricted cash at 31 December 2024 (2023: \$443 million), as well as available but undrawn liquidity of \$353 million (2023: \$369 million) under its credit facilities.